Kirza

-Kirza (кирза) is a type of artificial leather based on the multi-layer textile fabric, modified by membrane-like substances, produced mainly in the Soviet Union.
+Kirza (кирза) is an early Russian type of artificial leather based on a multi-layer textile fabric, modified by membrane-like substances.
+It consisted of cotton, latex and rosin.
+It was produced mainly in the Soviet Union.
 The surface of kirza imitates pig leather.

-The material is mainly used in production of military boots, where it is a cheap and effective replacement for natural leather.
-It is also used in production of the belts for machinery and automobiles.
+The material is mainly used in the production of military boots, where it is a cheap and effective replacement for natural leather.
+It is also used in the production of belts for machinery and automobiles.
+The Kirza SK high boots were named by soldiers as 'shit trampers'.
+It is also used in holsters.

+Etymology

 While some English dictionaries translate кирза as kersey, this is incorrect, as kersey is a material of natural origin known since the Middle Ages.
 However, kersey was used in the production of the first kirza.
 According to a popular legend, the name kirza is an acronym for Kirovskiy zavod (Kirov factory), a factory producing artificial leather located near Kirov.
-However, the actual name of the factory was Iskozh (an acronym for "iskusstvennaya kozha" - artificial leather), and the legend is simply an example of folk etymology.
+However, the actual name of the factory was IsKozh (an acronym for "Iskusstvennaya Kozha" - artificial leather), and the legend is simply an example of folk etymology.

-The original leather substitute was invented in 1904 by Mikhail Pomortsev, who used a mixture of egg yolk, rosin and paraffin wax to impregnate kersey.
-The new material received several awards in Russia and abroad, but was not used due to lobbying by leather boot manufacturers.
-Despite being much-needed in the Red army following the Russian revolution, it remained expensive for the Soviet Union until the invention of synthetic latex in the early 1930s replaced the initial impregnating mixture used.
-Aleksandr Khomutov, chief engineer of Kozhimit synthetic leather factory in Moscow, and his fellow engineer Ivan Plotnikov developed a new material in 1939 named Kirza SK.
-Mass production of this new material began during the Winter War between the Soviet Union and Finland.
-The material initially proved unfit for winter conditions, and production was halted.
-However, the technology was quickly improved and mass production resumed in the autumn and winter of 1941 to meet demand for army boots during the German invasion of Soviet Union.